 Learn / Guides / Website optimization benefits

-Think of it like taking your site to the next level: you’ve already put in the hard work building a website, now it’s time to optimize what’s already there, keeping you ahead of the competition and achieving iterative growth.
+Iterating new (and better) versions of your website as user expectations and the competitive landscape evolve is the most impactful way to keep attracting more visitors and conversions.
+Think of it as taking your site to the next level: you’ve already put in the hard work to build a website.
+Now, it’s time to optimize what’s already there to stay ahead of the competition and your audience's expectations.

-Whether you’re at the start of your optimization journey or looking to up your game, in this guide you’ll find the best 30+ website optimization tools for the job, plus two advanced tips you may not have thought about.
+Whether you’re at the start of your optimization journey or looking to up your game, this guide gives you the 30 best website optimization tools for the job—plus one advanced tip you may not have thought about.

-Top 7 free website optimization tools that work in 2020 (and beyond)
+Top 7 free website optimization tools to try right now

 1. PageSpeed Insights

-What it is: Hotjar is behavior analytics software that measures website visitor interactions and feedback.
+What it is: Hotjar (that's us! 👋) is a behavior analytics and product experience insights suite that measures website visitor interactions and feedback

-What you can optimize: find and fix bugs, optimize page design for conversion rate, improve UX.
+What you can optimize: just about everything!
+Find and fix bugs, optimize page design for conversion rate, and improve UX with tools like Heatmaps, Recordings, Surveys, Feedback, and Interviews.

-How to use it: sign up, add the Hotjar tracking code to your site, and you'll automatically start recording sessions and generating heatmaps.
-Don't forget to set up an on-site survey to gather direct user feedback.
-Hotjar is free for up to 35 sessions/day and 3 surveys.
+How to use it: sign up and add the Hotjar tracking code to your site to automatically start recording sessions and generating heatmaps.
+Don't forget to set up an on-site survey and always-on feedback widget to gather direct user feedback.

 3. Google Search Console (GSC)